 “There’s a lot of interest in 5G in robotics and drones,” Krewell said.
 5G has lower latency and higher bandwidth, “which can reduce connectivity lag.”

 However, there is some debate as to whether 5G will take off in the USA.
 The Federal Communications Commission of the United States has a plan to boost 5G, but there are conflicting technology market reports.
 “One of the impacts of COVID-19 is the need for more remote interactions,” noticed Tirias Research’s Sideco.
 “Robots and drones help with this demand and those with 5G and AI even more so.”

-Some people assumed the pandemic is going to push 5G demand, but others figure out that gradually building 5G networks is not going as fast as expected.
+Some people assumed the pandemic would push 5G demand, but others figure out that gradually building 5G networks is not going as fast as expected.
 “The pandemic slowed manufacturing, and some wrongly concluded it spread COVID-19, which has delayed deployment and resulted in the destruction of some 5G towers,” Enderle said.
 However, “We should have decent coverage of major cities and some rural areas in the US by year-end.”

-The lack of coverage would not be a big problem as “5G robots will use 4G, WiFi or no access at all,” added Taylor.
+The lack of coverage would not be a big problem as “5G robots will use 4G, WiFi, or no access at all,” added Taylor.